FreeTigerman/pimiibo/README.md

 Start the program:
 `./pimiibo path-to-key-file path-to-amiibo-file`

-Once you see `***Scan tag***`, place and hold your blank NFC tag on the reader/writer.
+(ie: ./pimiibo key.bin Redd.bin    here you should put *.bin in ./pimiibo Once you see `***Scan tag***`, place and hold your blank NFC tag on the reader/writer.
 You should then see messages scrolling past with each data page as it begins writing them. ***Do not remove your tag until the write is finished.*** When you see `Finished writing tag`, it is safe to remove your tag and enjoy your new amiibo!

 ## Common Problems